Hessenliga: Overview

 Originally, FSV Frankfurt, champions of 1994, would have also been qualified but gained promotion to the 2.
 Bundesliga instead.

 The Oberliga Hessen still remained below the Regionalliga Süd after the reduction of the number of Regionalligas from four to two in 2000 but this reduction meant that the Oberliga champions in that year were not promoted.

-With the changes in the league system in 2008, four clubs from the Hessenliga were promoted to Regionalliga Süd after the 2007–08 season, nominally the top four teams, however, there was also financial requirements to receive a Regionalliga licence.
+With the changes in the league system in 2008, four clubs from the Hessenliga were promoted to Regionalliga Süd after the 2007–08 season, nominally the top four teams, however, there were also financial requirements to receive a Regionalliga licence.
 The four clubs were: